Archipelago

 Which fish species can I catch around Vega?

 The archipelago around Vega offers solid fishing for cod, saithe, haddock and wolffish, while deeper grounds outside the World Heritage area hold halibut and ling.
-Helgeland sits south of 62°N, so remember the 40 cm cod minimum and the halibut season 21 April–19 December.
+Helgeland sits north of 62°N, so remember the 44 cm cod minimum (55 cm inside 4 nautical miles) and that halibut is closed 20 December–20 April.

 Is there a filleting room and freezer at the site?